jtherrmann/16-bit-lisp/README.md

 [The C version](https://github.com/jtherrmann/lisp-in-c) is mostly complete and should be considered the roadmap for this project.
-The C version also has garbage collection, which is not a goal for the 16-bit assembly version.
+The C version also has garbage collection, which is not necessarily a goal for the 16-bit assembly version.

 ## Getting started